HIV/AIDS: Overview

 Dos and Don’ts

 Protecting the immune system while living with HIV is more important than ever to maintain overall health.
-Keeping your body as healthy as possible improves its ability to fight viruses and other diseases.
+Keeping your body as healthy as possible improves its ability to fight viruses and other dots.
 These do’s and don't will help you manage the symptoms and prevent the harmful effects of the disease.

 Do’s Don’ts